ericknilsen/TccInspetorWeb/README.md

 # TccInspetorWeb

 - It's a Web application in Angular that makes it possible to upload a document and view messages that describe inconsistencies related to a particular pattern.
-Corresponds to the **TccInspetorWeb** component of the following architecture:
+It corresponds to the **TccInspetorWeb** component of the following architecture:

 ![](https://github.com/ericknilsen/TccInspetorCore/blob/master/docs/Arquitetura_TccInspetor.png)